mau-jac/1B4-F20/wk15/linked_tables.md

 ### Exercise 1

-Refer to the database file Studen_Parking.accdb in Teams under week 15.
+Refer to the database file Student_Parking.accdb in Teams under week 15.

 1. Create a relationship between the *Parking Lots* table and the *Students* table so that: